 A separate, non-decomposable character, U+08A8 ARABIC LETTER YEH WITH TWO DOTS BELOW AND HAMZA ABOVE, is used to represent a yeh-shaped base with a hamza above, but with retention of dots in all positions.
-This letter is used in the Fulfulde language in Cameroun, to represent a palatal implosive.
+This letter is used in the Fulfulde language in Cameroon, to represent a palatal implosive.

-In most other cases when a hamza is needed as a mark above for an extended Arabic letter, U+0654 ARABIC HAMZA ABOVE can be freely used in combination with basic Arabic letters.

-Two exceptions are the extended Arabic letters U+0681 ARABIC LETTER HAH WITH HAMZA ABOVE and U+076C ARABIC LETTER REH WITH HAMZA ABOVE, where the hamza mark is functioning as an ijam (diacritic), rather than as a normal hamza.
-In those two cases, the extended Arabic letters have no canonical decompositions; consequently, the preference is to use those two precomposed forms, rather than applying U+0654 ARABIC HAMZA ABOVE to hah or to reh, respectively.
+In most other cases when a hamza is needed as a mark above for an Arabic letter, U+0654 ARABIC HAMZA ABOVE can be freely used in combination with basic Arabic letters.
+Three exceptions are the extended Arabic letters U+0681 ARABIC LETTER HAH WITH HAMZA ABOVE, U+076C ARABIC LETTER REH WITH HAMZA ABOVE, and U+08A1 ARABIC LETTER BEH WITH HAMZA ABOVE, where the hamza mark is functioning as an ijam (diacritic), rather than as a normal hamza.
+In those three cases, the extended Arabic letters have no canonical decompositions; consequently, the preference is to use those precomposed forms, rather than applying U+0654 ARABIC HAMZA ABOVE to hah, reh, or beh respectively.

-These interactions between various letters and the hamza are summarized in Table 8-11.
+These interactions between various letters and the hamza are summarized in Table 9-12.

 Code Point Name Decomposition

 0623 alef with hamza above 0627 0654

 0624 waw with hamza above 0648 0654

 0626 yeh with hamza above 064A 0654

 06C2 heh goal with hamza above 06C1 0654

 06D3 yeh barree with hamza above 06D2 0654

 0681 hah with hamza above None

 076C reh with hamza above None

+08A1 beh with hamza above None

 08A8 yeh with 2 dots below and hamza above None

-Table 8-11.
+Table 9-12.
 Arabic Letters With Hamza Above

-The first five entries in Table 8-11 show the cases where the hamza above can be freely used, and where there is a canonical equivalence to the precomposed characters.
-The last three entries show the exceptions, where use of the hamza above is inappropriate, and where only the precomposed characters should be used.
+The first five entries in Table 9-12 show the cases where the hamza above can be freely used, and where there is a canonical equivalence to the precomposed characters.
+The last four entries show the exceptions, where use of the hamza above is inappropriate, and where only the precomposed characters should be used.